TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestLifeCycle/Bootstrapping.rst

 Bootstrapping
 =============

-TYPO3 CMS has a clean bootstrapping process driven mostly by class :php:`\TYPO3\CMS\Core\Core\Bootstrap`.
+TYPO3 has a clean bootstrapping process driven mostly by class :php:`\TYPO3\CMS\Core\Core\Bootstrap`.
 This class is initialized by calling  :php:`Bootstrap::init()` and serves as an entry point for later calling an application class, depending on several context-dependant constraints.